tuanba2308/Disk-D/DevOps New/04 GCP Cloud Engineer Learning Path/Readme.md

 - External IP: epehemaral by default
 - The external IP address is mapped to the VM's internal address transparently by VPC.

-> internal fullyqualified domain name or FQDN
+> internal fullyqualified domain name or FQDN I add something to test.